 What do you other over 40 nearsighted photographers who hike do?

 A side note.
-I always thought the place where the camera club held their meetings had something there that bothered my eyes.
+I always thought the building where the camera club held their meetings had something there that bothered my eyes.
 Every time about half way thru my eyes start burning and watering.
-I told the assistant about that and she asked if they itched too.
+I told the optometrist assistant about that, and she asked if they itched too.
 They don’t itch- just burn and water.
 They do it some when I’m not there but taking my eye makeup off seems to help but none of the times are they as bad as at the meetings with the lights off staring at a projector for a few hours.
 She said they’re probably just dry because if I was allergic to something there they’d itch too.
 She suggested purposefully doing more long slow blinks or putting eye drops in.
 I hope those suggestions work.
 I’ll let you know after the next meeting.